krishsharma0413/tinder-for-reviews/README.md

 ```
 and open `http://localhost:8000` in your browser.

-- right swipes or green button = positive.
+- right swipes or green button = positive*.
-- left swipe or red button = negative
+- left swipe or red button = negative*.
-- white button "neu" = neutral
+- white button "neu" = neutral*.

+\*  or whatever you have configured in `user_config.py`
+## Usecase

-`Usecase: You can use this to label your dataset for sentiment analysis, feedback analysis, etc in a fun way.`
+You can use this to label your dataset for sentiment analysis, feedback analysis, etc in a fun way.
+Well, that's what I am using this for :P